Nature in the city: Green solutions for healthy, resilient and sustainable cities

 Water challenges will increase in Europe in the coming decades.
 Under the extreme warming scenario – which will lead to decreased water availability and increased water demand – the number of people affected by too little or too much water could rise to 295 million, nearly half of the European population.

-GrowGreen is working to address these challenges and the opportunities facing urban areas and aiming to green cities to improve livability, sustainability and business opportunities.
+GrowGreen is working to address these challenges and the opportunities facing urban areas and aiming to create green cities to improve livability, sustainability and business opportunities.
 The GrowGreen conference, held in Manchester, UK from 26 to 27 March 2019, brought together city representatives, investors and business to connect, share experiences and find joint solutions for financing green cities.

 “When we get the ‘right mix’, the implementation of nature-based solutions can be integrated at concept stage and their delivery results in a combination of socioeconomic benefits, improvements in health and wellbeing, and increases in asset values.”